threatcode/BugCode/CHANGELOG/footer.md

 * dirb plugin creates an informational vulnerability instead of a note.
 * Add confirmed column to exported csv from webui
 * Fixes in Arachni plugin
-* Add new parameters --keep-old and --keep-new for bogcode CLI
+* Add new parameters --keep-old and --keep-new for bugcode CLI
 * Add new screenshot fplugin which takes a screenshot of the ip:ports of a given protocol
 * Add fix for net sparker regular and cloud fix on severity
 * Removed Chat feature (data is kept inside notes)